gitbrent/SpRestLib/README.md

 | `getVersions` | boolean  | `false`   | return append text versions in array | `true` or `false` |

 #### listCols dataFunc Option
 There are many times where you'll need more than a simple column value.
-For example, I often provide a link to the InfoPath form so users can edit the item directly.
+For example, providing a link to the InfoPath form so users can edit the item directly.

-The `dataFunc` option allows you access to the entire result set and to return any type of value.
-See sample below where "editLink" is created.
+The `dataFunc` option allows you access to the entire result set, then return any type of value.
+See the sample below where an "editLink" is created.

 #### Sample Code
 ```javascript